The Decentralized Nature of Bitcoin

 * Using a hardware wallet, which is a physical device that stores your private keys securely offline.

-Read More will bitcoin go up
+Read More bitcoin block size

 ### 4. Can I own a fraction of a Bitcoin?